yldio/message-queue/README.md

 ##### Ready

 `pub` will emit `ready` when it has connected to the server, and it is not ready to be written to.
-You can still `publish` before server being ready since internally `mqee` will buffer those messages and publish once a connection is established.
+You can still `publish` before server being ready since internally `message-queue` will buffer those messages and publish once a connection is established.

 ##### Error